EddieDhakal/HTML5-Web-Component-Examples/README.md

 * No external dependencies (except a web browser).
 * Works with or without any Javascript frameworks.
 * No unintended style and script leakage.
 Thanks to Shadow DOM.
+* No global namespace pollution in Javascript

 ### What this is not ###
-* This is not a framework or going to be a framework like Polymer, XTag, Angular, React etc, however, should work seamlessly with any of the frameworks.
+* This is not a framework or going to be a framework like Polymer, XTag, Angular, React etc, however, should work seamlessly with any frameworks out there.
 * I will not be supporting the browsers that do not support native web components.
 If it does not work for your browser, please feel free to include the polyfills.

 ### Usage ###
-**Just copy the web component file and use it like shown below.**
+Just copy the web component file and use it like shown below.
 ```
 <!doctype html>
 <html>